ianopolous/meal-planner/recipes/paella.artichoke.broad.bean.md

 5. add paella rice and stir thoroughly - fry for 2 minutes
 6. add sherry and saffron
 7. boil for 1 minute to reduce
-8. add stock and 1/3 tsp. salt
+8. add stock and 1/3 tsp salt
 9. reduce heat to a gentle simmer for 20 minutes, or until liquid absorbed - **do not cover pan, or stir the rice**
 10. pour boiling water over frozen broad beans and leave for 1 minute
 11. drain and leave to cool